Ma2terB1ast3r/HTTP-Header-Scanner/README.md

 # HTTP Header Scanner

- Scans HTTP headers to ensure they meet OWASP best practices
+A simple script that scans the HTTP response headers to ensure they meet best practices.